greench/vw-demo/docs/help-guide-for-wiki-vivalditips.md

 ## Overview

-The guide aims to help you to understand how you can add contents to this project (Wiki-VivaltiTips) easily.
+The guide aims to help you to understand how you can add contents to this project (Wiki.VivaldiTips) easily.

 ## Project Pages